chrispy-dev/node-db1-project/README.md

 Visit [SQL Try Editor at W3Schools.com](https://www.w3schools.com/Sql/trysql.asp?filename=trysql_select_all) using the **Google Chrome (or Chromium if you use Linux) browser** and write _SQL queries_ for the following requirements:

 - find all customers with postal code 1010.
-Returns 3 records.
+Returns 3 records. select * from Customers where postalCode = 1010

 - find the phone number for the supplier with the id 11.
-Should be (010) 9984510.
+Should be (010) 9984510. select * from Suppliers where supplierId = 11

 - list first 10 orders placed, sorted descending by the order date.
-The order with date 1997-02-12 should be at the top.
+The order with date 1997-02-12 should be at the top. select * from Orders order by orderDate desc limit 10

 - find all customers that live in London, Madrid, or Brazil.
-Returns 18 records.
+Returns 18 records. select * from Customers where country = "Brazil" or city = "Madrid" or city = "London"

 - add a customer record for _"The Shire"_, the contact name is _"Bilbo Baggins"_ the address is _"1 Hobbit-Hole"_ in _"Bag End"_, postal code _"111"_ and the country is _"Middle Earth"_.
+    insert into Customers (customerName, contactName, address, city, postalCode, country) values ("The Shire", "Bilbo Baggins", "1 Hobbit-Hole", "Bag End", "111", "Middle Earth")

 - update _Bilbo Baggins_ record so that the postal code changes to _"11122"_.
+    update Customers
+    set postalCode = 11122
+    where contactName = "Bilbo Baggins"

 **Clicking the `Restore Database` button in the page will repopulate the database with the original data and discard all changes you have made**.